wp-plugins/wowslider/readme.txt

 = 17.
 Is there a way to add a video (iframe/pdf/page/etc.) in WOWSlider? =

- It's impossible.
+ It's impossible in a current version.
 WOW Slider supports images only.
+Video will be supported in version 5.7

 == Screenshots ==

 1. Fancy Templates